gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 From now on you're going to work inside the terminal window you just activated the python venv in.
 In case you drop out accidentally, just rerun the source command.

-To be able to set up Flask and your API, we need some basic dependencies for python.
+To be able to set up Flask and your API, you need some basic dependencies for python.
-For that we're going to use `pip` and it's automatic requirements loader, to automatically install everything we need.
+For that you're going to use `pip` and it's automatic requirements loader, to automatically install everything you need.
 First create a file named `requirements.txt` in your tutorials folder:

  ```sh